Good Taste

 “On opening, no one thought it was a good idea,” says Natalie Goldenberg-Fife, founder of event agency Gold & Fife.
 “At the time, tasting menus were out of favour, deemed precious, expensive and extravagant.
 But he took a category that most people were rolling their eyes over and made it exquisite, engaging and minimalist.”

-Born in Belleville and raised in Scarborough, Ont., Kriss now lives in downtown Toronto with his wife, Donna, and son, William.
+Born in Belleville and raised in Scarborough, Ont., Kriss now lives in downtown Toronto, in close proximity to his restaurants.
 Though never particularly drawn to cooking, he was attracted to the restaurant world’s energy and camaraderie.
 His culinary journey began at 14, flipping burgers at Lick’s, a once-popular Toronto chain known for its “homeburgers” and singing staff.

 During his York University years, Kriss worked at the Rosedale Golf Club as a waiter and bartender.
 “I enjoyed my time at school, but I was not a good student,” he admits.
 While reading and writing didn’t come easily, he valued the discipline of absorbing and applying knowledge.
 “I had a really good teacher.
 She taught me how to write an essay.”